Wire Transfer Fraud: how can you prevent it?

 Like it?
 Share it

-Wire transfer fraud is a popular type of payment fraud.
-In happens when fraudsters ask you to send money to their bank account under false pretenses.
+Wire transfer fraud is a popular type of payment fraud that happens when fraudsters ask you to send money to their bank account under false pretenses.
 It’s a form of online theft that usually uses spoofing (or identity theft).

 They do it by impersonating someone you trust, like a supplier, or people with innate authority, like a representative from a government agency or the CEO of your company.

-Scamming scenarios are often elaborate and convincing: for example, they ask you to urgently wire money to an account to finalize a strategic deal.
+Scamming scenarios are often elaborate and convincing: for example, they ask you to urgently wire money to finalize a strategic deal.
 There is often an element of pressure to it, so their unsuspecting victim doesn’t take the time to rationally think about what’s being asked.

 In 2015, Xoom lost more than $30M through CEO fraud.
-One of their financial executives got tricked into transferring this money to an account, thinking their boss was asking for it.
+One of their financial executives got tricked into sending money, thinking their boss was asking for it.

-Wire transfer fraud works because of its immediacy.
+Wire transfer scams work because of their immediacy.
 Once the funds have been transferred, they land almost immediately in the malicious hacker’s account.

 Although traditional wire transfers take 1 to 2 business days, the recent move towards instant payment methods means the funds can be credited in a matter of seconds.

-The common types of wire transfer fraud and examples
+The most common types of wire transfer fraud are:

 1. Business Email Compromise (BEC)

-BEC is one of the most prevalent forms of wire fraud.
+BEC is one of the most prevalent forms of fraud schemes.
 It involves fraudsters impersonating a senior executive (like a CFO or CEO) or a trusted supplier using a lookalike email address.
-The attacker pressures an employee—usually in finance or accounting—to urgently send funds to a fraudulent account.
+The attacker pressures an employee, usually in finance, to urgently send funds to a fraudulent account.

 Example: A finance team member receives an email from what appears to be the CFO, instructing them to urgently transfer \$250,000 to a new vendor for a strategic acquisition.
 The email domain is nearly identical (e.g., `@company.co` instead of `@company.com`).
 The employee follows through, only to discover days later that the CFO never made the request.